Ellender Group | Neuronal Circuit Research

-We work to understand the principles underlying the neuronal development and degeneration of the basal ganglia; a network of interconnected subcortical nuclei important for cognition and motor control
+We work to understand the principles underlying the development and function of neuronal circuits - with a focus on the basal ganglia; a network of interconnected subcortical nuclei important for cognition and motor control

-The overall aim of our group is to understand how neural circuits, in particular those in subcortical structures such as the basal ganglia, are formed early in development and what makes them susceptible to degeneration later in life.
-Newly born neurons contain sets of genetic instructions and are exposed to early patterns of neural activity; both of which will shape their development and their integration within neural circuits.
-However, genetic mutations and environmental insults can affect these processes early on and lead to neurodevelopmental disorders such as autism, ADHD and Tourette’s syndrome and can make neurons and circuits susceptible to degeneration later in life.
-Many fundamental questions remain unanswered and need to be addressed to improve treatment options, such as ‘What genetic and environmental factors control a neuron’s functional identity?’, ‘How malleable are neurons and circuits during early life’, ‘What early-life events makes neurons and circuits vulnerable to neurodegeneration?’ and ‘What are the best approaches to harness answers to these questions therapeutically?’.
-To study such questions we combine multi-neuron patch-clamp electrophysiology, optogenetic and pharmacogenetic techniques, in vivo silicon probe recordings as well as behavioural and computational approaches.
+The overall aim of our group is to understand how neuronal circuits form early in development, as well as the processes that lead to malfunction of these circuits or degeneration later in life.
+Newly born neurons contain sets of genetic instructions and are exposed to early patterns of neural activity; both of which will shape their development and integration within neuronal circuits.
+However, genetic mutations and environmental conditions can affect their early development and lead to disorders such as autism, ADHD or Tourette’s syndrome or make neurons and circuits sensitive to malfunction or degeneration later in life.
+Many fundamental questions remain unanswered and need to be addressed to help improve treatment options both during early as well later life.
+We are actively exploring questions such as ‘What genetic and environmental conditions are critical in establishing a neuron’s functional identity?’, ‘How malleable are neurons and circuits during the first weeks of life?’ and ‘What early-life events increase the susceptibility for circuit malfunction and degeneration later in life?' and we use a combination of multi-neuron patch-clamp electrophysiology, optogenetic and pharmacogenetic techniques, in vivo silicon probe recordings as well as behavioural and computational approaches to find answers.

-Embryonic Neural Progenitors – Using embryonic labelling techniques we are investigating the roles for diverse pools of embryonic neural progenitors in controlling neuronal identity and neural circuit connectivity.
+Embryonic Neural Progenitors – Using embryonic labelling techniques we are investigating the roles for diverse pools of embryonic neural progenitors in controlling neuronal identity and circuit connectivity.

-Physiological and Pathological Neural Activity – Using both in vivo electrophysiology and in vitro models of neural activity patterns we are investigating the cellular mechanisms by which such activity patterns are generated as well as how they impact the developing brain.
+Physiological and Pathological Neural Activity – Using both in vivo electrophysiological techniques and in vitro models of neural activity patterns we are investigating the cellular mechanisms by which these patterns are generated and their impact on the developing and mature brain.

 Join our team